ClubCloudTech/myvideoroom-wordpress-plugin/my-video-room/readme.txt

 = What are the technical requirements for this plugin? = This plugin is supported on WordPress 5.6 or greater, and PHP 7.4 or greater.
 It requires the PHP OpenSSL module to be enabled ([https://www.php.net/manual/en/book.openssl.php](https://www.php.net/manual/en/book.openssl.php)).
 It has no dependencies on other plugins.

-The My Video Room service uses both WebSockets and WebRTC.
+The MyVideoRoom service uses both WebSockets and WebRTC.
 It requires to be run a modern browser that supports both of these technologies.
 It requires ports 443 and 10000 to be open on the network to allow communication.

 = How do I get support for this plugin? =
 Please check in the Wordpress Support page for this plugin first - [https://wordpress.org/support/plugin/myvideoroom](https://wordpress.org/support/plugin/myvideoroom).